 Part of doing social good is lifting others up.
 If you carry this thinking through to your communication efforts, you’ll be in good shape.
 Make sure your message is more about the groups and people you’re helping than about your role as the helper.

 3. Think organic.

 This isn’t the time for big ad campaigns.
 Aim for organic promotion, rather than paid.
-You should never spend more to promote your impact than you invest in creating it.
+You should never spend more to promote your business social impact than you invest in creating it.

 Think about how you can tap into the channels where you already have an audience.
 Here are some avenues to consider: